Our School Policies

 Record Keeping and Data Protection: The purpose of the policy is to identify the records required to be retained by the school and to ensure confidentiality and manageable procedures in relation to access to such records by parents and stake holders.

-Mobile phone and Electronic Games Policy 2013:
+Mobile phone and Electronic Games Policy:

 This policy was devised in response to technological advances, which have seen a significant increase in hand held electronic ‘equipment’ amongst the school population in Scoil Oilibhéir Naofa since 2009.The possession and use of mobile phones by school pupils is now extensive, even in the primary school sector.
 Use of mobile phones (particularly with the advent of increasingly sophisticated equipment and camera phones) presents a number of problems.

 Bullying Policy: This policy is based on the DES guidelines and is linked to the school’s Code of Behaviour.
 The policy was formulated by the Teachers, Ancillary staff, Pupils, Parents and the Board of Management in May 2010 and revised in June 2014.
+This policy is reviewed annually and audited by the BOM

 Code of Behaviour: The existing code of behaviour was reviewed at a School Planning Day under the guidance of Vincent Mulvey P.P.D.S advisor on 3rd June 2010 and revised in 2016.
 Every member of the school community has a role to play in the implementation of the Code of